 Keeping Your Feet Warm In Winter

-Your feet can take a pounding on the bike at the best of times but the Winter is even worse with them being exposed to all the spray, and muck thrown up from the roads, as well as the added windchill from the forward motion of the bike and the rotation of the pedals themselves.
-However with a bit of thought and planning it’s quite easy to keep your feet warm no matter how extreme the weather.
+Your feet can take a pounding on the bike at the best of times, but Winter is even worse.
+All the spray and muck from the roads will hit them, and the bike’s forward motion and pedal rotation will add extra windchill.
+However, with a bit of thought and planning it’s quite easy to keep your feet warm no matter how extreme the weather.

 Keep your body warm